 A payment schedule need only be prepared if the respondent does not intend to pay the full amount of a payment claim by the due date for payment.

 IGNORING A PAYMENT CLAIM WITHOUT INTENTION TO PAY IN FULL BY THE DUE DATE FOR PAYMENT MAY HAVE SERIOUS FINANCIAL CONSEQUENCES.

 Who is a Respondent?

-A respondent is a person who has received a valid payment claim and is liable, or may be liable, to make a payment under a construction contract or for related goods or services.
+A respondent is a person who has received a payment claim under the Act.

 Important qualification: If a contract includes work other than on the respondent’s residence, then that work is subject to the Act.
 The Act applies to contracts involving residential investment properties, landlords, strata title bodies corporate, developers, builders, contractors, sub-contractors, consultants and suppliers.
 The definition of resident-owner under section 9(7) of the Act does not include a person who is or should be licenced as an owner-builder under the Construction Occupations (Licensing) Act 2004.
 Therefore an owner-builder qualifies as a respondent and may be served with a payment claim.

 What is a payment schedule?

 A payment schedule is the notice in writing which must be served on the claimant if the respondent does not intend to pay the full amount of a payment claim by the due date for payment.
 This is regardless of the respondent believing that the claimant is or is not entitled to make the claim or if the respondent denies being a party to the contract.
 Assuming a payment claim is not valid, and therefore can be ignored, is risky.
 Click here for details about a payment claim.

 A claimant is entitled to be paid a valid progress payment claim by the due date for payment.